Hizoco Business Whitepaper

 On-chain service fees in Hizoco consist of three components, each serving distinct purposes:

-- Mining Tax (Storage Resource Occupation Fee): Resource occupation service fees generated when users call underlying storage services such as proof-of-existence and contracts
+- On-Chain Resource Occupation Fee: Resource occupation service fees generated when users call underlying services such as proof-of-existence, contracts, and transfers

-- Service Tax (Platform Tool Usage Fee): Service fees for using platform配套 development tools and commercial authorization tools
+- Platform Tool Usage Fee: Service fees for using platform-supported development tools and commercial authorization tools

 2.3 Developer Toolchain